Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - **Supreme Court:** Democratic candidates have swept all recent Supreme Court races, with margins near or above 28 points, underscoring the district’s strong Democratic identity.

 **Narrative Note:**
 - *NC-02’s explosive suburban growth and increasing diversity have transformed it into a Democratic stronghold, with margins widening in every recent statewide race.
-The district is now a core part of the Democratic coalition in the Triangle.*
+The district is now a core part of the Democratic coalition in the Triangle, with its political future closely tied to the ongoing trends of urbanization and demographic change.*

+**Key Takeaways:**
+- NC-02 has transformed from a competitive/GOP-leaning seat to a Democratic stronghold.
+- Suburban growth, education, and diversity drive widening Democratic margins.
+- Democrats now win every major statewide race by double digits or more.
+- The district is a core anchor of the Democratic coalition in the Triangle.

 ---